Longview Comprehensive Plan

 This area is classified as Public/Quasi-public /Institutional.
 Staff recommendation: Keep the classifications as is.

 The Planning Commission held a public hearing to consider input on the plan as it works to finalize a draft Plan for presentation to the City Council.
 The Hearing was held on January 30, 2019 at 7:00 PM at the City of Longview Council Chambers, 1525 Broadway, Longview, WA.
 The Planning Commission is considering changes to the plan based on public input.
-The City Council will ideally consider the final draft of the proposed Comprehensive Plan at a public meeting in the 90 days following the recommendation from the Planning Commission.
+Changes to address comments from the public were incorporated by the Planning Commission in June and July of 2019.

 We invite you to take a look at draft Comprehensive Plan available on the City website Draft Comprehensive Plan 2019.
 You may provide input in person or in writing.